 For these reasons, our long term planning is done on a rolling basis.
 For each term (or half term) we have different whole school themes planned for the next five years - although there is flexibility as required.
-This theme is centred largely around our history and geography curriculum although it is also cross curricular and linked to current events.
+The theme is centred mainly, but not exclusively, around our history and geography curriculum although it is also cross curricular and linked to current events.
 This is carefully cross-referenced with the national curriculum to ensure full coverage and multiple opportunities to return to, make connections with or develop from prior learning to promote long term retention of knowledge and skills.